 How can I access my cloud storage files?

-Cloud storage can be accessed via an app or software installed on your PC.
-Most cloud storage services offer a mobile application that you can access on-the-go.
+Files can be accessed via an app or software installed on your PC.
+Most cloud storage services offer a mobile application that you can access on the go.
 You can upload your files and folders via a web browser if you don’t want to download an app, but you’ll need an internet connection to upload your files in the first place.

 Siteground Vs Hostgator